-Luxating patella is a condition common in small dogs like Bichon Frises, Pomeranians, Yorkshire terriers, Chihuahuas, and miniature and toy poodles.
+Luxating patella in dogs is a condition common in smaller dogs like Bichon Frises, Pomeranians, Yorkshire terriers, Chihuahuas, and miniature and toy poodles.

-Patella luxation, or slipping stifles can be from an injury such as a strain, or it can be congenital ( inherited).
+Patella luxation, or slipping stifles can be caused by an injury such as a strain, or it can be congenital ( inherited).

 The best way to prevent having a dog with luxation of the patella is to ask the breeder if any of the dogs related to your puppy-of-choice has had this problem.